seantywork/seantywork/linux/data-crypt-asym-quantumsafe/README.md

 seclen: 32
   encap test succeeded
 ```
-As you can see above, calculated hint length is 1088, and the secret length is 32, which can be use for \
+As you can see above, calculated wrappedkey length is 1088, and the secret length is 32, which can be use for \
 256bit symmetric cipher including AES256-GCM.

 Now, let's see if we can decapsulate on the other side.